microprediction/timemachines/README.md

 # [Quick start](https://github.com/microprediction/timemachines/tree/main/examples/basic_usage)

-This package is just a collection of "skaters" whose [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities serve as demonstrations of the usage pattern.
-Put simply, you just feed them one data point at a time:
+This package is just a collection of "skater" functions.
+"Skater" is a nmemonic for the arguments.

+The script [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) illustrates the usage pattern.
+Like so:

     from timemachines.skaters.simple.thinking import thinking_slow_and_fast
     import numpy as np